evaristoc/reversing/_archived/perlin flow field project/2023-11-10-a-perlin-flow-field-with-canvas-shaders-and-threejs-03 copy.markdown

 </table>
 </div>

-**perlinImgData.data** is the one passed to the **draw** method of the instance.
-The rgba values of every pixel in the "screenshot" would be listed in **perlinImgData.data**.
-Actually, **perlinImgData.data** is more an [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+**perlinImgData.data** contains the rgb values of the pixel coloring from the "screenshot" arranged in a list.
+Actually, it works more like an [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array). **perlinImgData.data** is the one passed to the the **draw** method of the instance.

-The values required to calculate the rotation of the stroke were found using a calculated index, **i**.
-The calculation of **i** gives an idea of how the color data is arranged in the array.
-If a pixel were located at position ```(x,y)```, one of its rgba-coded color values would be located at ```(x * width + y) * 4``` in the array.
+Darryl used an index **i** to search into the array.
+The calculation of **i** gives already an idea how the color data is arranged in the array.
+For a pixel located in (x,y), one of the values of its full color rgba coding is located at ```(x * width + y) * 4```.

-From the **perlinImgData.data** array, Darryl extracted a single value per pixel using that "mysterious" index.
-He then entered the value from the array into the ratio of a formula to obtain an angle's output in radians.
+The fact is that Darryl used that mysterious index to extract just one value from the **perlinImgData.data** list and used another formula to get an angle based on the ratio of the extracted value against its maximum (255).

-The resulting angle was used to calculate the rotation of the stroke using trigonometric formulas.
+It is the resulting angle which is used to re-render the stroke in a different angular position using trigonometric formulas.

 # In Action